Hans Halvorson Physics, Logic, Philosophy

 • Philosophical Fragments, or a Fragment of Philosophy (pp. 116–125)

 Johannes Climacus pits the Socratic model of learning (recollection from within) against the Christian model (a Teacher who brings the condition as well as the content).
 The argument is compact and merciless, and it deserves unusually slow reading.
+The unfinished novel about the young Climacus taking Descartes literally illuminates Fragments from the inside: what does it actually do to a person to begin from radical doubt, and what would it mean to receive the condition for truth from outside oneself?

 Free afternoon.